ncbi/icn3d/README.md

 ```

 ## Change log

+The production version [icn3d-1.3.6](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.3.6.zip) was release on April 10, 2017.
+A bug introduced in the version of icn3d-1.3.5 was fixed in the function unionHash.

 The production version [icn3d-1.3.5](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.3.5.zip) was release on March 23, 2017.
 The codes were optimized to show 3D structures as soon as possible.
 Vast+ structure alignment was optimized as well.